DaveZag/oop-school-library/README.md

 - [⭐️ Show your support](#support)
 - [📝 License](#license)

-# 📖 Custom Enumerable <a name="about-project"></a>
+# 📖 OOP Library <a name="about-project"></a>

-> This project is an implementation of a morse code decoder.
-It translates morse code message into an understandable language.
+> This project is an implementation of a Library using object oriented programming in Ruby.

 The morse code used as reference: